-Civil rights groups want to put bail bond industry on Death Row
+Civil rights groups want to put bail bond industry on death row

 Related: How New Jersey uses an algorithm to eliminate bail

 Ofer and members of two similarly minded organizations, Color of Change and JustLeadership USA, outlined their plans in a call with reporters on Wednesday.
-They said they planned to "expose" the bail bond industry's profiting from the system and its attempts to influence lawmakers, distribute petitions calling on lawmakers to resist such lobbying, hold "community forums" and explore the possibility of filing lawsuits against the industry.
+They said they planned to "expose" the bail bond industry's profiteering from the system and its attempts to influence lawmakers; distribute petitions calling on lawmakers to resist such lobbying; hold "community forums" and explore the possibility of filing lawsuits against the industry.

 "What we're seeing now is an evolution of the movement," Ofer said in an interview.
 "It's a product of the fact that the for-profit bail industry has been the primary opposition to bail reform."